 “When we opened our clinics, one of our first cases was an 11-year-old boy who’d tried to harm himself and was in need of immediate mental health care,” Gentry explained.
 “We could not find any place for this child to go to in the Dallas-Fort Worth area.
 We reached out to the Grant Halliburton Foundation, which provides mental health education, training, and support.
 Halliburton provided an extensive list of organizations to turn to, and an available bed was identified at Dallas Behavioral Healthcare Hospital,” which accepts patients as young as five years old.
 Gentry noted that the family also struggled with social determinants of health (SDoH) issues, which Innovista Health documents as part of its primary care services, and the CBOs helped to resolve.

-Innovista Health’s Director of Medicaid Programs Charlonda Thrower, LMSW, MBA-HCM, recalls a similar story involving a ninth grader experiencing problems in the public school system.
-“The family’s provider called us and said, ‘They have to leave their area because they can’t get services, but they don’t have gas to bring their son to the Dallas-Fort Worth metroplex for treatment,’” she said.
-“The mother was afraid her son might harm other children in the home and was told she may have to call the sheriff’s department,” an alternative Thrower deemed “inappropriate.”
+There was also a similar story involving a ninth grader experiencing problems in the public school system.
+The family’s provider called Innovista and said they have to leave their area because they can’t get services, but they don’t have gas to bring their son to the Dallas-Fort Worth metroplex for treatment.
+The mother was afraid her son might harm other children in the home and was told she may have to call the sheriff’s department.

 Through Innovista’s CBO partnership with Dallas Behavioral Healthcare Hospital, transportation was arranged to transport the youth, and the mother was allowed to accompany her son in the ambulance to the hospital, where he was admitted.
 Arrangements were also made for her to stay at The Family Place overnight while her husband cared for their other children at home.
 Today, the patient continues to receive outpatient and family counseling at the Dallas hospital because no resources are available in his rural community.
 Innovista Health also regularly partners with Assurasource for adult mental healthcare.